Meetings and Events

 An annual Linder Memorial Lecture is given in London, to commemorate the contribution to Beatrix Potter studies and research made by Leslie Linder and his sister, Enid.

 The Society also holds biennial International Study Conferences in the UK – and occasionally in the USA.
-The Conferences are often followed by a holiday tour to an area of the UK with Beatrix Potter interest.
+The Conferences are often followed, or preceded, by a holiday tour to an area of the UK with Beatrix Potter interest.

 For more information about any event, please contact firstname.lastname@example.org